prof-legnard/cinf108-spring25/lab3/README.md

 # Lab 3
-For this lab we are going to work with dictionaries to analyze some historical U.S. stock market data.
+For this lab we are going to work with dictionaries to analyze some fake retail data from a small electronics store.
 This will test your ability to work with dictionaries and lists (or tuples).
 You may use your full knowledge of Python to solve each question.
 Remember that you have the following at your disposal:
 - loops (for/while)
 - conditional statements (if/elif/else)
 - functions (create your own `def`, use built-ins)